unknown321/wampy/USAGE.md

 ## Usage

-Use "Hold" toggle to enable/disable Wampy.
+Use "Hold" toggle to enable/disable Wampy after a successful installation.

 <img src="images/switch.png" alt="here is the switch">

 While Wampy is running, default locking functionality is disabled - buttons and touchscreen are working.

 Holding volume button to rapidly change volume doesn't work.
-Volume is changed per button press in 1% intervals (~2 points in default player terms).
+Volume is changed per button press in 1% intervals (~2 points in standard player terms).

 ## General issues and troubleshooting (read these)